 Gen 1:28 And God blessed them, and God said unto them, Be fruitful, and multiply, and replenish the earth, and subdue it: and have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth.

-If God don’t keep authority for himself, but share it freely, even hierarchal complementarian churches should follow suit, and give authority to their women.
+If God don’t keep authority for himself, but shares it freely, churches should follow suit, and (even under the husband-as-Christ and wife as the church idea) tell men that women should have authority.
 That is, if they really want to follow in His example.